 - 2. From January 2013 RICS members were obliged to complete 20 hours CPD activity by 31 December of each calendar year. - 3.
-Rule 6 provides: "Members shall comply with RICS requirements in respect of continuing professional development." - CPD requirements for members are: - Members must complete at least 20 hours CPD, of which at least 10 hours must be formal CPD. - All members must maintain a relevant and current understanding of RICS' professional and ethical standards during a rolling three-year period. - All members must record the CPD activity online. - 5.
-For the CPD year 2016 correspondence was sent by post and email to members reminding them about the necessity to comply with their CPD obligations.
-A letter was also sent by post, dated 9 March 2017, to members who had failed to log CPD for the three preceding years.
-The members were informed in that letter that a third breach within a ten year period would be referred to a Disciplinary Panel and was likely to result in expulsion from RICS.
-These letters were sent to Ms Bradbury.
+Rule 6 provides: "Members shall comply with RICS requirements in respect of continuing professional development." - 4.
+CPD requirements for members are: - - Members must complete at least 20 hours CPD each calendar year, of which at least 10 hours must be formal CPD.
+The remainder can be informal CPD. - All members must maintain a relevant and current understanding of RICS' professional and ethical standards during a rolling three-year period.
+Any learning undertaken in order to meet this requirement may count as formal CPD. - All members must record the CPD activity online. - Members are required to log their CPD via the RICS portal. - 5.
+From 2013 members were issued with cautions for failing to record sufficient CPD, via the RICS online portal.
+For a subsequent failure members were issued with a caution and a fine.
+Members were informed in a letter that a third breach within a 10-year period would be referred to a Disciplinary Panel and was likely to result in expulsion from RICS.